CharField with a limited set of strings leads to inefficient data

 choicesis a standard Django argument for any field class, however it is required for

 EnumField.
 It can either be a list of strings, or a list of two-tuples of strings, where the first element in each tuple is the value used, and the second the human readable name used in forms.
-For example:
+The best way to form it is with Django’s

 It is possible to append new values to